sunface/rust-by-practice/src/crate-module/crate.md

 edition = "2021"
 ```

 > Note!
-We will this package across the whole chapter
+We will use this package across the whole chapter as a practice project.

 2. 🌟 Create a package with below layout:
 ```shell